 Interior waterproofing keeps water out of your home from the inside.
 Your options include:

-- Applying a waterproof sealant to the walls and floors to create a moisture-proof barrier.
-This approach also prevents condensation by keeping humidity levels down.
+- Applying a waterproof sealant to the walls and floors to create a moisture-proof barrierthis is how we waterproof your basement walls.
+Our Denver experts choose this approach because it also prevents condensation by keeping humidity levels down.
 An experienced contractor will spray or trowel a heavy coat of an asphalt-modified polyurethane material, which serves as an elastomeric membrane.
 The key benefit of this method is that it can move and flex to accommodate if new cracks occur, keeping your basement dry.

 It is important to remember that interior waterproofing alone is not a permanent solution.
 The moisture and condensation you see in your basement are usually due to an issue that originates outside the foundation walls.
 You may want to combine interior and exterior waterproofing to achieve best results.

-Exterior waterproofing methods are designed to keep water from your foundation walls so that it doesn’t have the chance to seep inside.
+Exterior waterproofing methods in Denver are designed to keep water from your foundation walls so that it doesn’t have the chance to seep inside.
 They include:

 - Applying a polymer-based waterproof sealant around the exterior walls.
 While this approach is labor-intensive and requires the soil around your foundation to be moved back, it should be effective for the remaining life of the home.